-The EITI Standard is the international standard for transparency and accountability around a country's oil, gas and mineral resources.
+The EITI is the global standard for the good governance of oil, gas and mineral resources.

-When implemented, the EITI ensures transparency on how a country's natural resources are governed.
+When implemented by a country, the EITI ensures transparency and accountability about how a country's natural resources are governed.
 This ranges from how the rights are issued, to how the resources are monetised, to how they benefit the citizens and the economy.